-Online games usually require a certain level of dedication to be half decent, and total dedication to be a master.
-I don’t got no time for dat.
+Online games usually require a certain level of dedication to be half-decent, and total dedication to be a master.
+I don’t got time for dat.

-You’ve heard me whine like a baby about my lack of time to game now that I’m a grown-up.
+You’ve heard me whine like a baby about my lack of time to game now that I’m an adult gamer.
 So, with that in mind, why do I even bother with online games?

 A part of me clings to the notion that one day, somehow, I’ll be able to compete with the teenagers who dedicate every waking second to mastering the game.
 Every time I pick up a rare victory, score a fluke goal or land the final punch I feel a sense of true achievement.
 I sure showed them.
 Even if those experiences are few and far between.

 I’m actually doing myself a bit of a disservice here: I’m not terrible at online games.
 I’m pretty quick at figuring out what makes a game tick and how to be reasonably good at it, even with my lack of time.
 A game in Rocket League rarely goes by without me registering at least one goal, and I can usually hold my own in any online FPS – albeit it being mid-table in the rankings.
 I’m an average online player, but given the time I have to dedicate to these games, I’m quite proud of my generic performances.

 Another reason I keep returning to online worlds is I quite like the social aspect, which is ironic given I rarely use a microphone or type.
 That’s right; I’m an anti-social social-fiend.
 But, there’s just something about walking through an online world, or lining up in the middle of a sports field, knowing that every character within eye distance is a fellow gamer, somewhere.
 Growing up I longed for experiences like these, and now they’re reality.
 I don’t let the fact that everyone is a hundred levels above me, or that half of the people on my server are racist idiots, ruin the experience.
 I enjoy the games for what they are.